liguowang/CrossMap/docs/index.rst

 **11/29/2021: Release version 0.6.1**

-1. Remove unused modules from the lib folder.
+1. Same as v0.6.0.
+Remove unused modules from the lib folder.

 **11/16/2021: Release version 0.6.0**